-Luxord from the Kingdom Hearts series will say after his defeat, "You play the game quite well."
-As opposed to other bosses who either curse your name or scream in pain.
+In Kingdom Hearts II, Luxord says upon his defeat, "You play the game quite well."
+This contrasts with most other bosses who either curse your name or scream in pain.

 At the end of 3D, though it's not a battle, Sora does not get promoted to Keyblade Master while Riku does.
 True to his cheery nature, however, Sora doesn't mope about it and is genuinely happy for his friend.

 In Mulan Animated Storybook, there is a mahjong mini-game which you can play against Yao, Ling, or Chien-Po.
 If you choose to play against Chien-Po, he is so polite when you win that it seems like he loses on purpose.